+In Australia in 2017-18, 27 children aged 0-14 drowned with 66% of those under the age of 5.
 Drowning is the leading cause of death for children under 5 years of age.
-In Australia between 1 July 2002 and 30 June 2015, an average of 30 children less than 5 years of age drowned each year.
-The leading location for drowning in this age group was swimming pools4.
+The leading location for drowning in this age group was swimming pools.

-If you have a swimming pool or inflatable pool, you need a barrier that isolates the pool from the house and the rest of the backyard.
+If you have a swimming pool or inflatable pool that holds more than 30 cm of water; you need a barrier that isolates the pool from the house and the rest of the backyard.

 The law across most states and territories requires four sided fencing which is well maintained and has a self-closing, self-latching gate.
-Barriers should meet Australian Standards AS1926 Guide to Swimming Pool Safety.
+Barriers should also meet Australian Standards.
 For further information on what is required contact your local council or local government authority.